Kaveripriya/AI-Academy/CRESCENT/python-foundations/modules/p5-files-exception-handling/unit-5-3-case-study.md

 ## 2. Overview

-Unit 5.1 taught you how to open, read, and write files — plain text, CSV, and JSON.
-Unit 5.2 taught you how to catch exceptions with `try`/`except` instead of letting your program crash.
-Each of those skills, on its own, only tells half the story.
-This unit is where they finally meet, because that's exactly what happens the moment you point either skill at real data.

-Real data is messy.
-A CSV of railway bookings will have a row where the fare is blank.
-A file of UPI transactions will have one row where the amount is spelled out as text instead of a number.
-A spreadsheet of student marks will have a stray row where someone typed "eighty" instead of `80`.
-This isn't a rare edge case — it is the normal, expected condition of any data a real system receives from the outside world.

-A program that crashes on the very first bad row is not "correct" — it's fragile.
-It throws away every good row that came after the bad one, just because one row happened to misbehave.
-A **robust file reader** does something more professional: it processes every row it can, sets aside every row it can't, and keeps an honest, reviewable record of what was rejected and why — never crashing, and never silently losing data either.

-This unit builds exactly that reader, end to end, using nothing but syntax you already know from Units 5.1 and 5.2.
-There is no new syntax here — only a new, more disciplined way of combining what you've already learned.
+In Unit 5.1, you learned how to open, read, and write different types of files such as text files, CSV files, and JSON files.
+In Unit 5.2, you learned how to use **try/except** to handle errors so that a program does not crash.

+In this unit, you will combine both of these skills to work with **real-world data**.

+Real-world data is often messy.
+For example, a CSV file may have a missing value, a UPI transaction file may contain text instead of a number, or a student marks file may have **"eighty"** written instead of **80**.
+These kinds of mistakes are common and should be expected.

+If a program crashes when it finds the first incorrect row, it stops processing the remaining data.
+This means that even the correct data after that row will not be processed.
+Such a program is not reliable.

+A better approach is to use **try/except** while reading the file.
+The program should process all the valid rows, skip the invalid ones, and keep a record of the rows that could not be processed along with the reason for the error.
+This makes the program more reliable and easier to debug.

+In this unit, you will learn how to build such a robust file reader by combining the file handling concepts from Unit 5.1 with the exception handling concepts from Unit 5.2.
+No new syntax is introduced—only a practical way of using the concepts you already know.

 ---